JOALYS PARIS

 Fluorescence Very Strong (Low Iron) Medium to Strong (Moderate Iron)

-Clarity Often Included ("Silk" common) Can be exceptionally Eye-Clean
+Clarity Often Included (Silk common) Can be exceptionally Eye-Clean

 Mozambique and Other Sources Worth Knowing